csci-182/fall2022/pages/_assignments/hw2.md

     * Do you think your website is usable if you turn off the CSS?
 Why or why not?
     * Is your site is tabbable?
 In other words, without the use of the mouse, are all the links and buttons accessible using the tab key?

-Hints: You'll need to modify the HTML file by adding `alt` text to images, `aria-label` attributes to buttons, etc.
+Hints: You'll need to modify the HTML file by adding `alt` text to images, [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attributes to buttons, etc.

 <img class="large" src="{{site.baseurl}}/assets/images/homework/hw02/wave.png" />

 ## 6. Commit & Push to GitHub
-1. Edit your homepage from [tutorial 3](tutorial03) and add a link to your your Spotify page (see <a href="https://vanwars.github.io/cs130-coursework/" target="_blank">Sarah's page</a> for an example).
+1. Edit your homepage from [tutorial 3](tutorial03) and add a link to your your Spotify page (see <a href="https://vanwars.github.io/csci185-coursework/" target="_blank">Sarah's page</a> for an example).
 2. Commit and push your updated homepage and your `hw02` files to GitHub.
-If you need a reminder of how to do this, consult [tutorial 02](tutorial02) (or attend office hours).

 ## 7. Extra Credit: Hover Effects